squeaky-pl/pystacia/doc/source/image.rst

 Sometimes you have an image that is not straightened since It could be scanned so.
 You can use :meth:`pystacia.image.Image.straighten` to correct that.
-It accepts single parameter - threshold which tells Pystacia what is the difference between baackground and subject.
+It accepts single parameter - threshold which tells Pystacia what is the difference between background and subject.

 >>> image.straighten(20)